miohtama/django-bitcoin-example/README.rst

 * It is free from chargeback fraud.
 The system is based on mathematics instead of trust.

+* Very low fees (0.01% compared to 2-5% by credit card, PayPal)

 -----------------------------------------------
 Prerequisitements
 -----------------------------------------------

+In order to understand this tutorial, you need to master

 * Python 2.7